-6An exception in the quasi-experimental literature is Broockman and Soltas (2020), who find evidence of discrimination based on race but not gender in the election of delegates in US Republican presidential primaries.
-Recent studies have also highlighted gender discrimination by political parties as a key driver of low female representation in politics (Casas-Arce and Saiz, 2015; Fujiwara et al., 2021; Gonzalez-Eiras and Sanz, 2021).
+8An exception in the quasi-experimental literature is Broockman and Soltas (2020), who find evidence of discrimination based on race but not gender in the election of delegates in US Republican presidential primaries.
+Recent studies have also highlighted gender discrimination by political parties as a key driver of low female representation in politics (Casas-Arce and Saiz, 2015; Gonzalez-Eiras and Sanz, 2021; Fujiwara et al., 2022).

-7Given that gender discrimination in elections can lead to positive selection of female leaders (Baltrunaite et al., 2014; Besley et al., 2017), these results suggests that female leaders are assessed more harshly than men even when they are relatively more skilled.
+9Given that gender discrimination in elections can lead to positive selection of female leaders (Baltrunaite et al., 2014; Besley et al., 2017), these results suggests that female leaders are assessed more harshly than men even when they are relatively more skilled.

-If people are biased against women in leadership positions and assess their actions differently, female and male leaders are likely to face different electoral incentives.
-Our results show that this mechanism can rationalize why female mayors responded differently to the COVID-19 crisis, building on the literature studying the impact of electoral incentives on leaders' behavior.
+10As Bertrand (2020) argues, preferences and personality traits themselves are likely endogenous to the the COVID-19 crisis, building on the literature studying the impact of electoral incentives on leaders' behavior.

 Political agency models (Barro, 1973; Ferejohn, 1986) posit that elections work as a disciplining device, creating incentives for leaders to align their decisions with voters' preferences.
-Researchers have found extensive empirical support for this theory by showing that politicians seeking reelection exert more effort than term-limited ones (Besley and Case, 1995; List and Sturm, 2006; Sieg and Yoon, 2017; Aruoba et al., 2019; Fouirnaies and Hall, 2022).8 In Brazil, Ferraz and Finan (2011) and de Janvry et al. (2012) find, respectively, that having a non-term-limited mayor decreases resource misappropriation and increases the performance of a large conditional cash transfer program.
+Researchers have found extensive empirical support for this theory by showing that politicians seeking reelection exert more effort than term-limited ones (Besley and Case, 1995; List and Sturm, 2006; Sieg and Yoon, 2017; Aruoba et al., 2019; Fouirnaies and Hall, 2022).
+In Brazil, Ferraz and Finan (2011) and de Janvry et al. (2012) find, respectively, that having a non-term-limited mayor decreases resource misappropriation and increases the performance of a large conditional cash transfer program.

 The effects of electoral incentives on the behavior of politicians are more pronounced in certain circumstances; in particular, when voters are more aware of leaders' policy decisions and performance (Snyder and Strömberg, 2010; Ashworth, 2012).
 Crises tend to create such higher-accountability environments.
-Indeed, there is ample evidence that leaders' responses in a crisis matter for electoral outcomes; for example, during the Ebola pandemic (e.g., Campante et al., 2021; Maffioli, 2021), after a natural disaster (e.g., Healy and Malhotra, 2009; Bechtel and Hainmueller, 2011) or a terrorist attack (e.g., Getmansky and Zeitzoff, 2014), and, more recently, during the COVID-19 pandemic (e.g., Baccini et al., 2021; Giommoni and Loumeau, 2022).
+Indeed, there is ample evidence that leaders' responses in a crisis matter for electoral outcomes; for example, during the Ebola pandemic (e.g., Maffioli, 2021; Campante et al., 2023), after a natural disaster (e.g., Healy and Malhotra, 2009; Bechtel and Hainmueller, 2011) or a terrorist attack (e.g., Getmansky and Zeitzoff, 2014), and, more recently, during the COVID-19 pandemic (e.g., Baccini et al., 2021; Giommoni and Loumeau, 2022).
 Electoral incentives are also stronger close to elections.
-In the last year of their term, politicians have an incentive to implement shortterm, electorally rewarding policies that might ignore long-term consequences, such as monetary expansions and tax reductions (see Alesina, 1988; Drazen, 2001; Alesina and Paradisi, 2017; Aidt et al., 2020; and, in Brazil, Klein and Sakurai, 2015; Orair et al., 2015) or weaker containment policies at the beginning of the COVID-19 pandemic (Pulejo and Querubín, 2021).
+In the last year of their term, politicians have an incentive to implement short-term, electorally rewarding policies that might ignore long-term consequences, such as monetary expansions and tax reductions (see Alesina, 1988; Drazen, 2001; Alesina and Paradisi, 2017; Aidt et al., 2020; and, in Brazil, Klein and Sakurai, 2015; Orair et al., 2015) or weaker containment policies at the beginning of the COVID-19 pandemic (Pulejo and Querubín, 2021).